hxrm/Medical_Scheme_Charges/README.md

 	<br>
   <em>Figure 6: Descriptive Statistics </em>
 </p>
-- Age Feature: The mean 39.20 is very close to the median 39, this indicates that there is symmetrical distribution in the spread of data.
+* **Age Feature**: The mean 39.20 is very close to the median 39, this indicates that there is symmetrical distribution in the spread of data.
 The std of 14.0 is a moderate value compared to the features mean, implying that there is moderate variability within the spread of age in the dataset.
 This variability is confirmed by the 25th and 75th percentile which shows that 50% of members age falling between 27 and 64 years old.
-- BMI: The mean 30.6 is very close to the median 30.4, this indicates that there is symmetrical distribution in the spread of data.
+* **BMI**: The mean 30.6 is very close to the median 30.4, this indicates that there is symmetrical distribution in the spread of data.
 The std of 6.09 is a low value compared to the features mean, implying that there is low variability within the spread of dataset feature.
 This variability is confirmed by the 25th and 75th percentile which shows that 50% of members BMI is between 26.29 and 34.69.
 The difference between the 75th percentile of 34.69 and max value 53.1 further suggests the presence of outliers in the feature.
-- Children: The mean 1.09 is higher than the median 1.0, this indicates that the distribution of data is positively skewed, most likely due to the max value of 5 children for a member.
+* **Children**: The mean 1.09 is higher than the median 1.0, this indicates that the distribution of data is positively skewed, most likely due to the max value of 5 children for a member.
 The std of 1.2 is a moderate value compared to the features mean, implying that there is moderate variability within the spread of dataset feature.
 This variability is confirmed by the 25th and 75th percentile which shows that 50% of members number of children is between 0 and .
-- Charge: The mean $13 270 is much higher than the median charge $9 382, this indicates that the distribution of data is positively skewed, most likely due to the max value of $63 770.
+* **Charges**: The mean $13 270 is much higher than the median charge $9 382, this indicates that the distribution of data is positively skewed, most likely due to the max value of $63 770.
 The std of $12 110 is a larger value compared to the features mean, implying that there is high variability within the spread of insurance charges.
 This variability is confirmed by the 25th and 75th percentile which shows that 50% of members pay charges between $4 740 and $16 639.
 The larger difference between the 75th percentile and max value further suggests the presence of outliers in the feature.

 Univariate analysis for categorical features was carried out using visualisation tools from seaborn and matplotlib.
 Seaborn count plots were used to understand the distribution sex, region, charges and smokers in the dataset.
 The below figure 7 shows the count plot for smokers and non-smokers members in the dataset.
 The counter plot indicates that the number of members who are non-smoke in the dataset is greater than the number of smokers in the dataset.
 <p align="center">